qaware/x-forwarded-filter/README.md

 Standalone (x-)forwarded* Filter.

-The (x-)forwarded*  Http Headers are a Pseudostandard with varying and mostly lacking support in most products.
+The (x-)forwarded*  Http Headers are a pseudo standard with varying and mostly lacking support in most products.

 Supported Http Headers:
 -  `Forwarded` [as of RFC 7239](http://tools.ietf.org/html/rfc7239)